J0B10/infinitydune/structures/readme.txt

 Usefull commands
 -----------------------
-/#gen       -   Generates a structure randomly, just as world gen would /#import    -   Generate a structure just the way it was build /#list      -   Show a list of all available structures /#natural   -   Utility for adding natural floor and negative space
+/#gen               -   Generates a structure randomly, just as world gen would /#import            -   Generate a structure just the way it was build /#structures list   -   Show a list of all available structures /#natural           -   Utility for adding natural floor and negative space

 Whitelist
 -----------------------
-DinosaurSkeleton    ?
+DinosaurSkeleton    ✓
-DesertBeacon        ?
+DesertBeacon        ✓
 DesertWatchtower    ?
-SmallPyramid        ?
+SmallPyramid        ✓
-SpiderPit
+SpiderPit           ✓
+LonePillars         ?

 Discarded
 -----------------------